javascript-tutorial/en.javascript.info/9-regular-expressions/11-regexp-groups/article.md

 That has two effects:

-1. It allows to get a part of the match as a separate item in the result array.
+1. It allows us to get a part of the match as a separate item in the result array.
 2. If we put a quantifier after the parentheses, it applies to the parentheses as a whole.

 ## Examples